wheels destroy

 Arguments

-Type of resource to destroy
+Name of the resource to destroy

 Yes